John Knox House

 Audio Guide: Experience Scotland’s turbulent history through audio guides that you can download to your mobile device.
 Hear the dramatic events of the 16th century come alive and gain a deeper understanding of the religious conflicts that shaped the nation.

 Storytelling Performances: Enjoy captivating storytelling sessions at the Scottish Storytelling Centre.
-These performances, often led by costumed actors, offer an engaging and entertaining way to learn about Scotland’s past.
+These performances, which frequently feature costumed actors in the lead roles, provide an interesting and entertaining way to learn about Scotland’s past.

 Cafe: Have your lunch at the Scottish Storytelling Centre’s cafe.
-The cafe offers a range of light bites in a setting that’s often missed by the crowds that fill the Royal Mile in the peak tourist season.
+The cafe provides a variety of light bites in a setting that the crowds that fill the Royal Mile during the busiest tourist season frequently overlook.

 Bookshop Browsing: Don’t miss the museum’s well-stocked bookshop which offers a range of interesting reads about Scotland’s history.
 Whether you’re looking for in-depth academic texts or lighter historical novels, you’re sure to find something to remember your visit by.